FarmBot-Docs/farmbot-genesis/v1.2/FarmBot-Genesis-V1.2/tools/weeder.md

 ---
 title: "Weeder"
 slug: "weeder"
-excerpt: "Documentation and assembly instructions for the FarmBot Genesis weeder"
+description: "Documentation and assembly instructions for the FarmBot Genesis weeder"
 ---

 * toc